Skip to content

 Fires when a Claude Code session begins.
 Injects the full project context so Claude starts every session oriented.

 The empty matcher string means this hook fires on every session start.
-It reads four things:
+It reads five things:

 1. CLAUDE.md -- project instructions and critical rules